Mendes11/django_events_sourcing/README.md

 # django_events_sourcing
-Library that dispatches events based on Django's model Create/Update/Delete operations.
+Library that dispatches events based on Django's model Create/Update/Delete operations using Nameko Standalone functions.

 ### Configuration
 Currently it's usage is based on Nameko's Standalone Event Dispatcher so we